nuke-haus/mapnuke/README.md

 ### The wish list

-Some features I'd have liked to have that were ultimately too much work.
+Some features that would be nice to have.

 - Add a dialog box somewhere that lets players give provinces custom names if they want.
 - Support for non-wrapping maps.